blairanderson/serverlessconsultants/plugins/serverless-dynamodb-fixtures.md

 ## Configuration

 You should include the plugin as dev dependency, and in your serverless.yml file.
 Then, as a custom variable, you should include a `fixtures` variable with the configuration of the plugin.
+The fixtures configuration should contain a `rules` element. and optionally an `endpoint` element if you want to use a local instance of DynamoDB (remember to set the **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** environment variables if you use dynamodb local).

-The accepted configuration is an array of fixtures, where each fixture has the following variables:
+The accepted rules configuration is an array of fixtures, where each fixture has the following variables:
 * **table**: (String) Name of the DynamoDB table where you want to load your fixtures.
 * **enable**: (String or boolean) *Optional*.
 This flag allows us to enable/disable the load of these fixtures.
 Accepted values:
   * 'cli': enable the load of these fixtures only if the plugin was launched via CLI (`sls fixtures`).
 This is the *default value*.